Postman

 Authenticate Postman calls

-The Mangopay API uses OAuth 2.0 to authenticate calls, as explained in the Authentication article.
+The Mangopay API uses OAuth 2.0 to authenticate calls, which is supported by Postman.

 In Postman, authentication for the collection is managed in the Authorization tab of the parent folder.
 Child folders and individual calls inherit this authentication.